Pharmacologically resistant (treatment-resistant) depression

 Edit Template

 Depression is one of the most common mental illnesses.
-It is usually treated with antidepressants, but unfortunately, these drugs do not help all patients.
+It is usually treated with antidepressants, but unfortunately, not all patients benefit from these drugs.

-📊 According to a study (Journal of Clinical Psychiatry, 2021) , almost a third of patients do not respond to first-line medication within 1–3 months of starting therapy.
-This condition is called treatment-resistant (TRD) or drug-resistant depression .
+📊 A ccording to a study (Journal of Clinical Psychiatry, 2021), almost a third of patients do not respond to first-line treatment within 1-3 months after starting therapy.
+This condition is called treatment-resistant depression (TRD) or pharmacoresistant depression.

 TRD is usually diagnosed in cases where: